-Investment in domestic equity securities shall be limited to those listed on a major U.S. stock exchange and limited to no more than 34% (at market) of the Trust's total asset value.
-Investments in stocks of foreign companies shall be limited to 23% of the value of the Trust's portfolio.
+Investment in domestic equity securities shall be limited to those listed on a major U.S. stock exchange and limited to no more than 31.9% (at market) of the Trust's total asset value.
+Investments in stocks of foreign companies shall be limited to 21.8% of the value of the Trust's portfolio.

-Investments in domestic fixed income securities shall be limited to 56% (at maturity) of the Trusts' total portfolio.
+Investments in domestic fixed income securities shall be limited to 57.2% (at maturity) of the Trusts' total portfolio.
 The domestic fixed income portfolio shall be comprised of securities rated "BBB" or higher by nationally recognized rating agencies, preferably by Moodys' or Standard & Poors rating services.
-Investment in TIPS has also been authorized by the Trust.
-The goal of the TIPS allocation is to protect against inflation.
-Proper diversification of TIPS portfolios is required, such that reasonable risk/reward expectations are maintained.
-Performance attribution is required, as is the case of domestic fixed income managers.
+Investment in bank loans has also been authorized by the Trust.
+The goal of the bank loan allocation is to generate reasonable returns, while providing diversification relative to core and high yield fixed income managers.
+Proper portfolio diversification of bank loan portfolios is required, such that reasonable risk/reward expectations are maintained.
+Performance attribution is required, as is the case of domestic core and high yield fixed income managers.
+Additionally, investment in absolute return has been authorized by the Trust.
+The goal of the absolute return allocation is to protect against volatility.
+Proper diversification of absolute return portfolios is required, such that reasonable risk/reward expectations are maintained.
+Second second high yield return has been authorized by the Trust.
+The goal of the absolute return allocation is to protect against volatility.
+Proper diversification of absolute return portfolios is required, such that reasonable risk/reward expectations are maintained.
+Performance attribution is to protect against volatility.
+Proper diversification of absolute return portfolios is required, such that reasonable risk/reward expectations are maintained.
+Performance attribution is to protect against volatility.
+Proper diversification of absolute return portfolios is required, as is the case of domestic fixed income and equity managers.

-The Trust invests in various funds and investment vehicles which employ specific strategies and co-investments often outside the traditional asset classes.
+The Trust invests in various funds and investment vehicles which employ specific strategies and coinvestments often outside the traditional asset classes.
 The most common investment categories for these funds include domestic and international real estate and private equity funds.
 The structure of these investments is generally a limited partnership or limited liability company and tend to be long term and illiquid in nature.
-Real estate investments and private equity funds shall be limited to 10% and 8%, respectively, of the value of the portfolio.
+Global real estate investments and private equity allocation range is limited to 13.1% and 7%, respectively, of the value of the portfolio with a target mix of 11.1% and 4%, respectively.